xerolinux/XeroHub/content/posts/enable-snaps/index.md

 ---
 ### What are Snaps ?

-Snaps are a innovative packaging format for distributing applications on Linux.
+Snaps are an innovative packaging format for distributing applications on Linux.
 Developed by **Canonical**, snaps are self-contained software bundles that include the app and all its dependencies.
 This allows snaps to work consistently across a wide range of Linux distributions, without compatibility issues.
 Snaps also use transactional updates, automatically rolling back if an update fails.
 Running in a secure sandbox, snaps have limited access to the host system, enhancing security.
 While some Linux users have reservations about Canonical's involvement, the snap format provides a convenient way to package and distribute applications that "just work" on any Linux desktop or server.
 For users and developers seeking a reliable, cross-distro packaging solution, snaps offer a compelling option to explore.

 ### Disclaimer :

-Snap support was never intended to be used outside Ubuntu / Debian that package manager was created by Cannonical for their Distribution and subsidiaries.
+Snap support was never intended to be used outside Ubuntu / Debian that package manager was created by Canonical for their Distribution and subsidiaries.
 Therefore  I will not be held responsible for any damage you incur by doing it.
 You will be on your own.
 Keep that in mind.

 ### Installation